 Deciding on a top 10 list of cocktail bars in Toronto is no easy task.
 The city is brimming at the edges and cocktail connoisseurs will find a copious amount of infusions to sip on.
 We’ve stalked the streets of Toronto looking for the best there is, plus some more.
-There’s too many impressive bars to name – and this list is definitely not exhaustive – but we’ve narrowed it down to these 10 deserving bars.
+There are too many impressive bars to name – and this list is definitely not exhaustive – but we’ve narrowed it down to these 10 deserving bars.

 If you’re a big Harry Potter fan, you’ll adore this place.
 Even more when you discover the Harry Potter references don’t stop at its name.
 The logo is a stag (hello Patronus!) and their food menu includes Herbology 101 and Forbidden Forest tapas.
 And if you’re in the mood for a cocktail?
-Well it has to be The Gin Weasley.
+It has to be The Gin Weasley.

 The Harbord Room